By Glen C. Strathy

 The reader should have all the information needed to solve the crime before the detective solves it.
-However, the most crucial piece of information should be given in act one or two (giving readers plenty of time to forget about it).
+However, the most crucial piece of information should be given in act one (giving readers plenty of time to forget about it).

 Also, if you are a pantser and you don't decide on a solution to the mystery until you get to the end, remember that you can go back and revise the first half of the book to make sure all the necessary clues are in place, albeit hidden among false clues.

 Chances are you have created some secondary plot lines or mysteries along the way that need to be cleared up at the end so readers are not disappointed.